 2019 2xLP re-release Orange/Blue MVD Audio, Universal Music, Island Records

-Velvet Underground is an underground cult classic released in 1998 that is set the glam rock era of the 1970s.
+Velvet Goldmine is an underground cult classic released in 1998 that is set the glam rock era of the 1970s.
 The soundtrack, as classic as the film, is a collection of classic cuts from glam legends Lou Reed, Roxy Music, T-Rex and Brian Eno, as well as, some great covers and originals by Pulp, Shudder to Think, Teenaged Fanclub with Donna Matthews and Grant Lee Buffalo.
 The entire compilation was produced by Randall Poster, REM’s Michael Stipe, and Todd Haynes, and captures the essence of the Bowie-esque Brian Slade, who is the movies main character.
 Bowie himself rejected the script and therefore his music doesn’t appear on the soundtrack but listen closely to Lou Reed’s “Satellite of Love” on said C track 2, you can hear Bowie’s backing vocals.